Xylopyrographer/LiteLED/README.md

 ## What is it?

-An arduino-esp32 library for controlling WS2812B, SK6812, APA106 and SM16703 RGB colour LED's with the ESP32 series of SoC's.
+An arduino-esp32 library for controlling WS2812B, SK6812, APA106 and SM16703 "clockless" RGB colour LED's with the ESP32 series of SoC's.

-It is a "light weight" library targeted for applications where simple colours or patterns on a LED strip or matrix panel are all that is required, such as driving the one colour LED found on many ESP32 development boards.
+It is a "light weight" library targeted for applications where simple colours or patterns on a LED strip or matrix panel are all that is required, such as driving the one colour RGB LED found on many ESP32 development boards.

 ## Features

-**•  Global brightness**<br>
+**Global brightness**

-LiteLED lets the intensity of all LED's be set at once.
+- LiteLED lets the intensity of all LED's be set at once.
 This is non-destructive to the colour value of the LED.

-Makes flashing the LED's very easy.
+- Makes flashing the LED strip very easy.

-**•  Works with WiFi**<br>
+**Works with WiFi**

-When used with a dual core ESP32 SoC, LiteLED is compatible with concurrent use of the WiFi system.
+- When used with a dual core ESP32 SoC, LiteLED is compatible with concurrent use of the WiFi system.

-Requires that LiteLED and the WiFi system be run on different cores.
+- Requires that LiteLED and the WiFi system be run on different cores.

-**• Thread Safe**<br>
+**Multi string capable**

+- Multiple LED strings can be concurrently driven.
+- Limited by available memory and RMT channels.

+**Thread Safe**

-Though not extensively tested, LiteLED should also be thread-safe.
+- Though not extensively tested, LiteLED should also be thread-safe.

 ## Compatibility